nicky-mc/Week-6-working-with-react/React-Components/readme.md

 ## React Components

-Create aa react app

-Create some components and structure for our new react app
+Today I learn to create some components and structure for our new react app

-Write some jsx
+Learn to write some jsx

 https://react.dev/learn
 React improves the Flavour of our apps